Megavitamin therapy: Vitamin C

 The US Recommended Dietary Allowance for vitamin C for adult women is 76 mg/day and for adult men 90 mg/day.
 Although Linus Pauling was known for highly respectable research in chemistry and biochemistry, he was also known for promoting the consumption of vitamin C in large doses.
-Although he claimed and stood firm in his claim that consuming over 1,000 mg is helpful for one’s immune system when fighting a head cold, the results of empirical research do not align with this view.
+Although he claimed and stood firm in his claim that consuming over 1,000 mg is helpful for one's immune system when fighting a head cold, the results of empirical research do not align with this view.
 A meta-analysis concluded that supplementary vitamin C significantly lowered serum uric acid, considered a risk factor for gout.
 One population study reported an inverse correlation between dietary vitamin C and risk of gout.
 A review of clinical trials in the treatment of colds with small and large doses of Vitamin C has established that there is no evidence that it decreases the incidence of common colds.
 After 33 years of research, it is still not established whether vitamin C can be used as a treatment for cancer.

 Vitamin E

 The US Recommended Dietary Allowance for vitamin E for adult women and men is 15 mg/day.
 The US Food and Nutrition Board set a tolerable upper intake level (UL) at 1,000 mg (1,500 IU) per day derived from animal models that demonstrated bleeding at high doses.
-In the US, the popularity for vitamin E as a dietary supplement–popular doses 400, 800 and 1000 IU/day–peaked around 2000.
-Declines in usage were attributed to publications of studies that showed either no benefits or negative consequences from vitamin E supplements.
-One meta-analysis showed no association between vitamin E supplementation and cardiovascular events (nonfatal stroke or myocardial infarction) or cardiovascular mortality.
-Another meta-analysis concluded that high-dosage vitamin E increased all-cause mortality.
+In the US, the popularity for vitamin E as a dietary supplement peaked around 2000, with popular doses of 400, 800 and 1000 IU/day.
+Declines in usage were attributed to publications of meta-analyses that showed either no benefits or negative consequences from vitamin E supplements.